 What to do?

-Healthcare organizations need to invest in data governance and management to ensure high-quality information.
+- Healthcare organizations need to invest in data governance consulting and data management services to ensure high-quality information.
 This includes processes for data standardization, validation, and cleaning.

 From Data Centers to Patient Care: The Cloud’s Impact on Healthcare Efficiency